scrawlon/CSS-Animation-Blocks/README.md

 The optional config object can be used to apply settings to an entire AnimationBlock.

 #### Defaults object
 To apply default **'elementSelector'** and **'groupOffset'** settings to an entire AnimationBlock, use the defaults object.
-When a default value is set, that value applies to all animations in the AnimationBlock that don't already define those values.
+When a default value is set, that value applies to all animations in the AnimationBlock, unless that value is already defined.

 ```JavaScript
 const h1Block = new AnimationBlock({